isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 STEP 2: Install FreeRADIUS

-The Kea RADIUS hooks library uses the FreeRADIUS client library to conduct RADIUS communication.
+The Kea RADIUS hook library uses the FreeRADIUS client library to conduct RADIUS communication.
 Unfortunately, the standard 1.1.7 release available from the project website https://freeradius.org/sub_projects/ has several serious deficiencies; ISC engineers observed a segmentation